mickcrosse/mTRF-Toolbox/README.md

 [![View mTRF-Toolbox on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/74260-mtrf-toolbox)
 [![Download mTRF-Toolbox](https://img.shields.io/sourceforge/dt/aespa.svg)](https://sourceforge.net/projects/aespa/files/latest/download)

-mTRF-Toolbox is an open-source MATLAB package for quantitative modelling of sensory processing, suitable for neurophysiological data such as MEG, EEG, sEEG, ECoG and EMG.
+mTRF-Toolbox is a MATLAB package for quantitative modelling of sensory processing, suitable for neurophysiological data such as MEG, EEG, sEEG, ECoG and EMG.
 It can be used to model the functional relationship between neuronal populations and dynamic sensory inputs such as natural scenes and sounds, or build neural decoders for reconstructing stimulus features and developing real-time applications such as brain-computer interfaces (BCIs).

 - [Installation](#installation)
 - [Documentation](#documentation)